wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Exam Preparations

-CAUTION: Whatever resource you use, ensure it is to the version of Kubernetes (e.g., v1.19 as of 1 Sep 2020).
+PROTIP: CAUTION: Whatever resource you use, ensure it is to the <a href="#K8sVersion">version of Kubernetes being tested</a> (e.g., v1.19 as of 1 Sep 2020).

 ### Sign up for exam